carokun/collaborative-text-editor/README.md

 ![screen shot 2017-07-28 at 10 03 23 am](https://user-images.githubusercontent.com/23001355/28730139-bb46c440-7383-11e7-9d2e-4391eae871e1.png)

+To demo the collaborative features of our app click play below or navigate to [Installation Instructions](#installation-instructions) and download the repo!

 ### Revision History

 To see all of your past versions of a given document, navigate to the revision history page.
 There will be list of every saved version, sorted by date, on the right side of the screen.
 Click on one of the dates to see the old state of your document as well as add and remove differences between your old and current document.